adnanabdullah0405/LLM-youtube-content-generator/README.md

-# 🎥 LLM YouTube Descrption Generator – LangChain Workflow
+# 🎥 LLM YouTube Descrption Generator – LangGraph Workflow

 ## 📌 Overview

-This project implements a **complete end-to-end AI workflow** to automate metadata generation for YouTube videos using **Large Language Models (LLMs)** and **LangChain**.
+This project implements a **complete end-to-end AI workflow** to automate descrption generation for YouTube videos using **Large Language Models (LLMs)** and **LangGraph workflow**.
 Built during my internship at **Oladoc**, the system processes a YouTube video, extracts and refines the transcript, and generates optimized content including:

 - 🎯 Video Title
 - 📝 Description (using structured template)